 Where Peru's Geography Becomes the Menu

 The context for that plate, however, is anything but understated.
-In 2023, the World's 50 Best Restaurants placed Central at number one globally, the most visible validation the annual ranking can offer.
+In 2023, the World's 50 Best Restaurants placed Central at number one globally.
 That result did not emerge in isolation.
 Peru's fine-dining movement has spent two decades building credibility through a commitment to indigenous ingredients, Andean technique, and a willingness to treat altitude and ecosystem as primary creative variables rather than backdrop.
 Central sits at the apex of that movement, but the movement is the story.

 The organising logic behind Central's tasting menu is vertical.
 Peru compresses extraordinary ecological range into a relatively narrow geographic span: the cold Humboldt Current runs along the Pacific coast, the Andes climb toward 6,000 metres, and the Amazon basin spreads across the eastern lowlands.
 Each ecosystem produces ingredients that do not simply travel well to a kitchen in Lima; many of them barely exist in any other culinary tradition.
 The 'Mater Elevations' format treats these ecosystems as successive courses, using altitude as the through-line that gives the menu its structural coherence.